Which are the best Carcassonne Expansions?

 Inns & Cathedrals

-This expansion rips away the training wheels and sets the idyllic campagne aflame.
+This Carcassonne expansion rips away the training wheels and sets the idyllic campagne aflame.
 The 6th Player expansion is either a must have or a pointless extra, depending on your play group size.
 It does also let someone play in pink, which is nice.

 The real spice comes from the titular Inns and Cathedrals.
 If a road or city has one of these respective features, it counts for double points if completed and zero points otherwise.
 The double or nothing scoring makes these tiles fantastic ways to catch up with a massive point swing or sabotage opponents with an impossible to finish feature.
 Dangerous yet delicious, as long as your players aren't prone to sulking.